I would like to create and use a layout template in Chief Architect.

 To create a layout border

 Page 0 is the Default Page Template.
 Items placed on this page show on every page of the layout that is assigned to follow this Page Template.
 It is possible to set up more than one page template.
-Please refer to the software's Reference Manual for more information on creating additional Page Templates.
+Please refer to KB-03018 on Setting Up Layout Template Pages for more information.

 Chief Architect can import the following file types: .bmp, .jpg, .png, .gif, and .tif.